kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Unrestricted.md

 - Run to Lower City DLZ spot
 - *Party: Add Carth*
 - [DLZ](../Major%20Glitches/Displaced%20Load%20Zone#lower-city-dlz) to Lower City
-  - Deactivate VSync for this DLZ
+  - Deactivate V-Sync for this DLZ
   - Activate [AMG](../Major%20Glitches/Anywhere%20Menu%20Glitch) on the load
 - Set up a [Fast Lane](../Major%20Glitches/Fast%20Lane#quicker-fast-lanes) using your pop-up
   - This [AMG](../Major%20Glitches/Anywhere%20Menu%20Glitch) + [Fast Lane](../Major%20Glitches/Fast%20Lane#quicker-fast-lanes) can be skipped if you are going to kill the guards outside the Vulkar Base (see below)